Arquivotheca/PDOS/readme.txt

 1. PDOS/390 - runs on an IBM mainframe (S/390 architecture).
-Predominantly designed to be compatible with a subset of the 31-bit MVS interface, so that it can run RMODE ANY, AMODE 31 programs.
+Predominantly designed to be compatible with a subset of the 31-bit MVS interface, so it can run programs as AMODE 31, RMODE ANY.
 Also intended to support Posix interface.

 2. PDOS/370 - runs on an IBM mainframe (S/370 architecture).
-Predominantly designed to be compatible with a subset of the 24-bit MVS interface, so that it can run RMODE 24, AMODE 24 programs.
+Predominantly designed to be compatible with a subset of the 24-bit MVS interface, so that it can run programs as RMODE 24, AMODE 24.

 3. PDOS/380 - runs on Hercules/380 (S/380 architecture).
-Predominantly designed to be compatible with a subset of the MVS/380 interface, so that it can run RMODE 24, AMODE 31 programs.
+Predominantly designed to be compatible with a subset of the MVS/380 interface, so that it can run programs as AMODE 32 (not just 31), RMODE ANY.

 PC: